urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 5. Run the following commands on your computer:

-`adb shell pm uninstall --user 0 com.huawei.powergenie`
+`adb shell pm uninstall -k --user 0 com.huawei.powergenie`

+`adb shell pm uninstall -k --user 0 com.huawei.android.hwaps`

+If apps keep getting killed try running `adb shell pm stopservice hwPfwService`.

 We did not yet have this confirmed but it is possible you can alternatively just disable PowerGenie in *Phone settings > Apps*.
 This setting would need to be re-applied every time you reboot your device.